Earn2Trade Blog

 W.D.
 Gann & Company

 His real trading career began in 1903.
-He started out trading stocks & commodities on Wall Street.
+He started out trading stocks and commodities on Wall Street.
 It didn’t take long before he stopped trading for others and opened his own firm the same year; the new brokerage, named W.D.
-Gann & Company ended up prospering.
+Gann & Company, ended up prospering.

 Allegedly, one of his most notable successes was predicting the panic of 1907.
 This three-week financial crisis resulted in massive bank runs that heavily strained the liquidity of NY City banks.
 It’s also sometimes referred to as the Knickerbocker Crisis.